dchege711/study_buddy/client_side_react/README.md

 #### Functionality

-:x: Increment the counts in the sidebar within the app.
+:soon: Increment the counts in the sidebar within the app.
 Actually, finish up cardHasBeenModified() in AppManager.js

 :white_check_mark: Update the metadata once the cards change.
 (This was moved to the server)